 1. Support Digestion

 Stimulation of the bitter receptors is also known to enhance the body’s innate immunity.
-According to studies, tuft cells (also called brush cells) in the gut are able to initiate additional immune defenses against pathogens.
+According to studies, tuft cells (also called brush cells) in the gut can initiate additional immune defenses against pathogens.
 Tuft cells also sense parasitic infection and consequently make the necessary signaling to increase the body’s protection.
 Tuft cells express TRPM5, a signaling molecule for the bitter and sweet taste.
-This mechanism and association implies that digestive bitters may help trigger receptors to work and, in effect, support the body’s natural ability to defend itself from possible invaders or toxins that may be causing the digestive problems.
+This mechanism and association imply that digestive bitters may help trigger receptors to work and, in effect, support the body’s natural ability to defend itself from possible invaders or toxins that may be causing the digestive problems.